-New York is rightfully at the top of most people’s wanderlists.
-It is an experience of a lifetime the very first time and time after time.
-There’s so much to see and do you need to make a strategy to take a big bite of the Big Apple.
+You’ll find New York right at the top of most people’s wanderlists.
+It is an experience of a lifetime every time.
+With so much to see and do you need a strategy on the best way to take your first bite of the Big Apple.

 Start planning early to take advantage of good airfares.
-You might get a great deal to fly in October but as I found out it is also New York’s most popular month for tourists making accommodation in an already expensive city extra pricey.
-City restrictions on Airbnb and other home-sharing sites means there aren’t many alternatives to hotels.
-An apartment hotel could be the best option.
+You might get a great deal to fly in October but it’s also the busiest month for tourists making accommodation prices in an already expensive city stratospheric.
+New York City has issued restrictions on Airbnb lea.
+But it doesn’t seem to have made a dent in the market.

-After seven trips to New York I’ve barely scratched the surface.
-Here are a few hints and tricks even if you’ve already tried it and want to go back for more.
-This is not an ultimate guide to New York.
-That doesn’t exist.
-Instead, here are few ways to save some dollars and try some of the best experiences that money can’t buy.
+After seven trips to New York, it feels like I’ve only begun to scratch the surface.
+Here are a few hints even if you’ve already been and are hungry for more.
+There is no definitive guide to New York; it simply doesn’t exist.
+Instead, here are a few ideas to help you save some dollars and take home some memories money can’t buy.

 PLAN

 Buy a book.
-In 2018, you’d be surprised how a book might be one of the best places to start your New York odyssey.
-You can still get a copy of City Secrets: New York City by architect Robert Kahn – a subjective guide with contributions by architects, writers, with a liberal sprinkling of local celebrities.
-It’s filled with little gems and insights that only an insider knows.
+Yes, buy a book.
+One of the best places to start your New York odyssey is to get your hands on a copy of City Secrets: New York City by architect Robert Kahn – a delightfully subjective guide with contributions by architects, artists and a liberal sprinkling of local celebrities.
+It’s filled with little gems from attractions, parks, bookshops to burger joints that only New Yorkers know.

 Put yourself in the hands of the experts at nyc.go.
-This is THE place to learn everything about a trip to New York’s five boroughs.
-From museums to hotels, Broadway to shopping nyc.go gives you the lowdown.
+The official NYC tourism body offers so much more than where, when and how much.
+There’s great detail on all of New York’s five boroughs.
+From museums to hotels, Broadway to shopping, nyc.go gives you the lowdown.

 nyc.go works with the seasons and special events from Broadway Week to Restaurant Week for great deals on shows or dining.
-NYC Must-See Week starts January 29 for 2-for-1 tickets to the top attractions and tours.
+NYC Must-See Week actually runs for a month from mid-January to mid-February.
+Hardy tourists who don’t mind the cold buy 2-for-1 tickets to the top attractions and tours.

 There are countless lists of the best pubs, free stuff, events and tours.
 It’s where I found the magnificent Oscar Wilde bar.
 Located at the former NYC Bureau of Prohibition at 45 West 27th St.

-TIP: Go for the otherworldly interiors (including New York’s longest bar), order cocktails and take a selfie with Oscar himself.
+TIP: Go for the otherworldly interiors (including New York’s longest bar), order cocktails and take a selfie with Oscar himself on his park bench outside.

 CityPASS

-The Statue of Liberty, the Brooklyn Bridge and the Empire State Building are some of the world’s most recognizable sights.
-No matter how seasoned (or jaded) a traveller you might be I can guarantee they will take your breath away the first, second and maybe the third time.
+Everyone knows the Statue of Liberty, the Brooklyn Bridge and the Empire State Building.
+No matter how seasoned (or jaded) a traveller you might be I can guarantee they never, ever lose their magic.

 The cheapest and most convenient way to see the sights is with CityPASS.
 Since 1997 over 17 million CityPASS ticket booklets have been sold for 12 US destinations.

 TIP: Take a magical Circle Line Sightseeing Harbor Lights cruise.
-Viewing the world’s most famous skyline, the bridges and Lady Liberty glittering at night is unforgettable.
+Viewing the world’s most famous skyline, the bridges and Lady Liberty glittering at night guarantees great pictures.
+The memories will stay with you forever.

 BIG APPLE GREETER

-Big Apple Greeter was the first program of its kind in the US when launched in 1992.
-Lynn Brooks the founder wanted visitors to be unintimidated and get to know her New York: a great big small town with diverse neighbourhoods and friendly helpful New Yorkers.
+Big Apple Greeter was the first program of its kind in the US when Lynn Brooks launched the service in 1992.
+She wanted visitors to be unintimidated and get to know her New York: ‘a great big small town with diverse neighbourhoods and friendly helpful New Yorkers’.

 Now, over three hundred volunteer Greeters introduce seven thousand visitors per year to over a hundred neighbourhoods.